Mexico stalling GMO corn permits ahead of ban, says top farm lobby

 “We’re fighting this in the courts and we’re also fighting it in talks with the government,” said Cortina, who argues the policy will impose higher costs and is not supported by science.

-Judges have so far sided with the government against legal complaints to stop the decree. read more .
-However, Cortina said more than a dozen challenges launched by the National Farm Council as well as companies including German pharmaceutical and crop science giant Bayer AG (BAYGn.DE) will continue.
+Judges have so far sided with the government against legal complaints to stop the decree..
+However, Cortina said more than a dozen challenges launched by the National Farm Council as well as companies including German pharmaceutical and crop science giant Bayer AG will continue.

 Cortina argued that decades of scientific research has shown both GMO corn and glyphosate are safe, and warned of “huge damage” to Mexico’s trade relations with the United States if the bans are fully implemented.